 Here at JH Buffalo Meat Co., we love the precision and ease of using an immersion circulator.
 We have really been impressed with Anova Culinary to cook our elk, bison, and wild boar steaks and cuts!

-Here is the step-by-step process of perfectly cooking a medium-rare Elk NY Strip Steaks using sous vide and sear method:
+Here is the step-by-step process of perfectly cooking a medium-rare Buffalo or Elk NY Strip Steak using sous vide and sear method:

 - Set immersion circulator to 122F

-- Take out your Elk NY Steak from the freezer and soak directly on the immersion circulator for 3.5 hours
+- Take out your Buffalo or Elk NY Steak from the freezer and soak directly in the immersion circulator for 3.5 hours

 - Pat dry the steak to remove any moisture